-The A Level Politics course covers three areas UK Politics, UK Government and US Politics.
-The focus of the course is on the UK and includes the study of core political ideas such as socialism, liberalism and conservatism, political participation, and the system of government in Great Britain.
-Students also learn about the US political system, the role of the President, Congress and the Supreme Court.
-Topical issues arise in every lesson so students are constantly relating their studies to the events unfolding around them both locally and internationally.
+The A Level Politics course covers three areas UK Politics, UK Government and Global Politics.
+Taught concurrently to help develop synoptic understanding the UK course includes the study of core political ideas such as socialism, liberalism and conservatism, political participation, and the system of government in Great Britain.
+We live in a complex world with significant challenges, including global terrorism, poverty, economic instability, weapons proliferation, failing states and environmental degradation.
+These challenges require global co-operation if they are to be resolved.